kivra/kivra-api-errors/README.md

 This repository contains a complete list of Kivra API Errors along with the corresponding error codes.
-It also contains `Erlang` and `Go` libraries that simply working with Kivra API Errors in Kivra applications.
+It also contains `Erlang` and `Go` libraries that simplify working with Kivra API Errors in Kivra applications.

 ## Kivra API Error Format